US Justice Department to release report on halting police response to Uvalde school massacre

 The Justice Department has said its investigation would “provide an independent account of law enforcement actions and response that day” and identify lessons learned and best practices to help first responders prepare for active shooter events.

-Uvalde County District Attorney Christina Mitchell, whose office is still conducting a criminal investigation into the police response, said in a statement Wednesday that she had not been given a copy of the Justice Department's report but had been informed it does not address any potential criminal charges.
+Uvalde County District Attorney Christina Mitchell said in a statement Wednesday that she had not been given a copy of the Justice Department’s report but had been informed it does not address any potential criminal charges.

 How police respond to mass shootings around the country has been scrutinized since the tragedy in Uvalde, about 85 miles (140 kilometers) southwest of San Antonio.